lucasvegi/Elixir-Code-Smells/README.md

   for %{first_name: "lucas", last_name: "vegi"} of type Map
   ```

-* __Refactoring:__ There are two main ways to improve code affected by this smell.
-1) Write test cases (via ``@doc``) that validate the function for data types that implement the desired protocol; and 2) Implement the function as multi-clause, directing its behavior through guard clauses, as shown below.
+* __Refactoring:__ There are three main alternatives to improve code affected by this smell.
+1) Remove the protocol call ``to_string/1``; 2) Write test cases (via ``@doc``) that validate the function for data types that implement the desired protocol and document the protocol use consequences clearly; or 3) Implement the function as multi-clause, adding guard clauses to restrict the protocol.
+Next, we refactored using alternatives 2) and 3).
+Numeric types have been restricted as they don't make sense for the function ``dasherize/1``.

   ```elixir
   defmodule CodeSmells do